Jul. 05, 2023

 Globally, falls and road injuries are the most important cause of nonfatal traumatic brain injury.
-Incidence of traumatic brain injury continue to increase because of increasing population density, population ageing, and increasing use of motor vehicles, motorcycles, and bicycles.
+The incidence of traumatic brain injury continues to increase because of increasing population density, population aging, and increasing use of motor vehicles, motorcycles, and bicycles.
 According to an estimate, the age-standardized prevalence of traumatic brain injury from 1990 to 2016 increased by 8.4%.
-In 2016, globally there were approximately 27.08 million new cases of traumatic brain injury, and the prevalence of traumatic brain injury was approximately 55.50 million (27).
+In 2016, globally there were approximately 27.08 million new cases of traumatic brain injury, and the prevalence of traumatic brain injury was approximately 55.50 million (28).

 For a bicycle or motorcycle rider, wearing a helmet is the most effective strategy for preventing injuries from a crash or fall.
 Use of helmets has been shown to reduce fatal and serious head injuries by between 20% and 45% among motorized 2-wheeler users.
 For automobile divers, prevention can be accomplished by advocating seat belts and air bags (88).

 In addition to traumatic brain injury, several nontraumatic diseases can produce intracerebral hemorrhage.
 Spontaneous intracerebral hemorrhage most commonly results from hypertensive damage to blood vessel walls.
 Aneurysm, arteriovenous malformation, cerebral amyloid angiopathy, moyamoya disease, coagulopathies, and cerebral venous thrombosis are other commonly encountered causes of nontraumatic intracerebral hemorrhage.
 There are certain differences in traumatic intracerebral hemorrhage in comparison with spontaneous intracerebral hemorrhage.
-In traumatic intracerebral hemorrhage, the various other types of hemorrhage (subdural, subarachnoid, intraparenchymal, or intraventricular) may be associated.
-In addition, traumatic intracerebral hemorrhage may be associated with larger and faster hemorrhage progression, more increase in intracranial pressure, and the presence of blood beneath the subarachnoid matter (46).
+In traumatic intracerebral hemorrhage, various other types of hemorrhage (subdural, subarachnoid, intraparenchymal, or intraventricular) may be associated.
+In addition, traumatic intracerebral hemorrhage may be associated with larger and faster hemorrhage progression, more increase in intracranial pressure, and the presence of blood beneath the subarachnoid matter (47).

 Although CT is the most valuable imaging modality in patients with acute traumatic brain injury, MRI has better diagnostic sensitivity for certain types of traumatic brain injuries that are not hemorrhagic, including cortical contusions and nonhemorrhagic traumatic axonal injuries.
-CT readily identifies the progression of hemorrhage, cerebral edema, herniation, and development of hydrocephalus (38).
+CT readily identifies the progression of hemorrhage, cerebral edema, herniation, and the development of hydrocephalus (39).
 For this reason, serial CT scans and close clinical monitoring of patients with traumatic brain injury are important.
-Intracerebral hemorrhage is best detected with gradient-echo (GRE) T2-weighted MR sequences because their magnetic susceptibility effects of the blood (38).
+Intracerebral hemorrhage is best detected with gradient-echo (GRE) T2-weighted MR sequences because their magnetic susceptibility effects the blood (39).